 In June 2017, we entered the French renewable energy market by acquiring nine wind farms in a late development stage.
 The farms are located in six regions across France, with a target installed capacity of up to 106.6 MW.
 Furthermore, in January 2019, we acquired an additional portfolio of onshore wind power projects under development with a potential overall installed capacity of up to 119 MW.
 All of these wind farms will benefit from a feed-in tariff guaranteed for 20 years of the operation.
 As of the date of this Base Prospectus, Aschères-le-Marché, with an installed capacity of 13.6 MW has been completed and is fully operational since January 1, 2023.
-The project at Neuville-aux-Bois with an installed capacity of 12 MW is currently under construction, while two other projects with a total installed capacity of approximately 20MW are fully permitted and in the pre-construction phase.
+The project at Neuville-aux-Bois with an installed capacity of approximately 20MW are fully permitted and in the pre-construction phase.
 In 2023, the development of a further two wind-farm projects with a total target installed capacity of 18.6MW has been discontinued.